linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 22 - Futures Markets.md

 Source: The Wall Street Journal, October 2, 2021 (prices for October 1, 2021).

 The long position, that is, the trader who will purchase the good, profits from price increases.
 Suppose that when the contract matures, the price of corn turns out to be 546.50 cents per bushel.
 The long side, who entered the contract at the futures price of 541.50 cents, therefore earns a profit of 5 cents per bushel.
-As each contract calls for delivery of 5,000 bushels, the dollar profit equals  $5,000 \times .05 = \$ 250$ per contract.
+As each contract calls for delivery of 5,000 bushels, the dollar profit equals $5,000 \times 0.05 = \$250$ per contract.
 Conversely, the short position loses 5 cents per bushel.
 The short position's loss equals the long position's gain.

 To summarize, at maturity:

-Profit to long  $=$  Spot price at maturity - Original futures price
+Profit to long = Spot price at maturity - Original futures price

-Profit to short  $=$  Original futures price - Spot price at maturity where the spot price is the actual market price of the commodity at the time of the delivery.
+Profit to short = Original futures price - Spot price at maturity where the spot price is the actual market price of the commodity at the time of the delivery.

 The futures contract, therefore, is a zero-sum game, with losses and gains netting out to zero.
 Every long position is offset by a short position.
 The aggregate profits to futures trading, summing over all investors, also must be zero, as is the net exposure to changes in the commodity price.
 For this reason, the establishment of a futures market in a commodity should not have a major impact on prices in the spot market for that commodity.

 Figure 22.2, Panel A, is a plot of the long position's profits as a function of the asset price on the maturity date.
-Profit is zero when the ultimate spot price,  $P_{T}$ , equals the initial futures price,  $F_{0}$ .
+Profit is zero when the ultimate spot price, $P_{T}$, equals the initial futures price, $F_{0}$.
 Profit per unit of the underlying asset price rises or falls one-for-one with changes in the final spot price.
 Unlike the payoff of a call option, the payoff of the long futures position can be negative: This will be the case if the spot price falls below the original futures price.
 Unlike the holder of a call, who has an option to buy, the long futures trader cannot simply walk away from the contract.
 Also unlike options, there is no need to distinguish gross futures payoffs from net profits.
 This is because the futures contract is not purchased; it is simply a contract.
 The futures price adjusts to make the present value of entering into a new contract equal to zero.

-The distinction between futures and options is highlighted by comparing Panel A of Figure 22.2 to the payoff and profit diagrams for an investor in a call option with exercise price  $X$ , chosen equal to the futures price  $F_{0}$  (see Panel C).
+The distinction between futures and options is highlighted by comparing Panel A of Figure 22.2 to the payoff and profit diagrams for an investor in a call option with exercise price $X$, chosen equal to the futures price $F_{0}$ (see Panel C).
 The futures investor is exposed to considerable losses if the asset price falls significantly.
 In contrast, the investor in the call cannot lose more than the cost of the option.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/6361c75c-7c74-4d6c-888c-4b31d441c5ca/cc11764d18dda7c4a8fde0e72239de503855b0a0a91c4af62e7493e2b0ea551e.jpg)
 Figure 22.2 Profits to buyers and sellers of futures and options contracts